CVILLA09/UDM-20Projects/Project2-Drops/README.md

 ## 💻 Getting Started <a name="-getting-started"></a>

-To run the "Key Codes" project locally, follow these steps.
+To run the "Drops Animation" project locally, follow these steps.

 ### Prerequisites <a name="-prerequisites"></a>